marcomarino123/Few_exercises_of_numerics/README.md

-Few exercises for the course of computational physics
+Few exercises for the course of Computational Physics